 However, not putting it on the list would be the equivalent of telling you to go to Rome, 7 Wonders of the World Modern Day.
 But skip the Colosseum; if the Colosseum was a long street lined with overpriced shops and tourist traps.

-That being said, Las Ramblas does have some good things going for it.
+That being said, Las Ramblas has some good things going for it.

 One highlight of Las Ramblas is that is a gathering place and a spot where tourist and locals come together.

 Also, Las Rambles is completely free so there is no excuses not to check it out.
-Just make sure to wander into the older neighborhoods on either side.
+Just wander into the older neighborhoods on either side.
 They are much better.